Baby Beach Lahaina, Maui: The best Maui beach for families

 Smaller condos and better-priced units can be found further into town, at the Aina Nalu condo complex.

-Places to eat near Baby Beach
+Places to Eat Near Baby Beach

-Because Baby Beach is in the heart of Lahaina, there is no shortage of great places to eat nearby.
+Because Baby Beach Lahaina is in the heart of Lahaina, there is no shortage of great places to eat nearby.
 Some of our favorites are:

 - Star Noodle: excellent noodles and Asian shared plates served oceanfront.
-But this place books up well in advance so a reservation is recommended.
+But this place books up well in advance, so a reservation is recommended.
 Or, you can enjoy takeout and eat it back on the beach.

 Planning a trip to Maui with kids?
-Baby Beach is just one of the excellent spots we cover in our Maui Family Itinerary.
+Baby Beach Lahaina is just one of the excellent spots we cover in our Maui Family Itinerary.
 This done-for-you itinerary gives you the best family-friendly excursion days so you can experience the best of the island.
 Learn more about our best Hawaii itineraries.

 Get The Maui Itinerary